 Gluten free, FODMAP friendly and almost too pretty to eat (but not quite) – edible flowers are simple addition to these shortbread cookies and easy way to make them look as good as they taste.
 I’ll be heading home at the end of March to see my mum and my nan (my sis is away travelling in Europe!) and I’ll be sure to have a full tin of these stashed in my bag.

-325g gluten free plain flour (I used Doves Farm)
+325g gluten free plain flour (I used FREEE by Doves Farm)

 I love seeing what you guys have created – so if you make this recipe (or any other from this site) please take a photograph and tag me @shecanteatwhat or with #shecanteatwhat and #fodmapfriendlykitchen on social!